unimarkup/specification/README.md

   a.
 Sub numbered list with latin symbols

 a.
 Numbered list with latin symbols
   a.
-Sub numbered list with latin symbols
+Sub numbered list with latin symbols {numbered list attributes}

-1.{#numbered-list-id} Numbered list with id
+1. Numbered list with id {#numbered-list-id}
   1. Sub numbered list indented 2 spaces

 Paragraph not for a numbered list